IGNF/odeon/docs/train.rst

   training.
 When the model improves, thoses files are overwritten, by default, None.

 * ``model_out_ext (str, optional)``:
-  Define the output type of the model which could be ".ckpt" or ".pth".
-If not provided the output trained model will be of type ".ckpt", by default None.
+  Define the extension to use for model filename.
+If not provided the output trained model will be of type ".ckpt" which is default extension for pytorch lightning, by default None.

 * ``name_exp_log (str, optional)``:
   Name of the experience of the training (for example unet_ocsge).
 The folder will be inside the output